 - Track 8-5Optometry and Vision Science

 Bone is a rigid body tissue consisting of cells embedded in an abundant, hard intercellular material.
 The two principal components of this material, collagen and calcium phosphate, distinguish bone from such other hard tissues as chitin, enamel, and shell.
 Bone tissue makes up the individual bones of the human skeletal system and the skeletons of other vertebrates.
+The articulation of two or more bones is called joints.
+It may be movable or immovable joints.
+The movable joints help in smooth motion of parts that it connects.

 - Track 9-1Cortical Bone